 Golden Milk Pupsicle Frozen Dog Treat Recipe

-Ingredients can be easily scaled to suit your own mould (see tips and tricks below) and you can adjust the mixture measurements in any way you’d like to suit your pet and personal preferences.
-Measurements are indicative only for the treats as pictured and can be adjusted any way you wish.
-Frozen treats are so easy that way!
+Ingredients can be easily scaled to suit your own mould (affiliate link) and you can adjust the mixture measurements in any way you’d like to suit your pet and personal preferences.
+Measurements are indicative only for the treats as pictured and can be easily adjusted.

 Homemade Golden Milk Pupsicle Dog Treats